VideotronicMaker/LM_Studio_Local_Server/README.md

 ## Development Environment Setup

+## Development Environment Setup

-For detailed instructions on setting up and using Visual Studio Code with this project, please see [VSCode Instructions](.vscode/VSCodeSetup.md).
+For detailed instructions on setting up and using Visual Studio Code with this project, please see [VSCode Instructions](VSCodeSetup.md).

 ## Need More Help?